MainShayne233/ruby_pins/README.md

                              password: <unix password>
 ```

-Add this host to the pin from before
+Add this host to your pin

 ```ruby
 pin.host = pi_host